mrawdon/tbt-pto/README.md

 ### Step 5
 Configure Github Pages for this repo https://docs.github.com/en/pages/quickstar

+### Step 6
+To add an image place it under assets(give it a descriptive name) To update page content modify

 ## Feedback
 If you have feedback regarding bugs or improvements, open an issue, @ me on Twitter or write me an email.
 You can find my contact info on my website.